-I’ve seen this idea called conventional comments come up a few times lately, and while the intent is admirable—to improve communication in a text environment such as code review comments—I don’t think the author has thought through what the underlying problems actually are, and so their suggested approach is little more than an attempt to sugar coat a lack of communicational awareness.
+I’ve seen this idea called conventional comments come up a few times lately, and while the intent is admirable—to improve communication in a text environment such as code review comments—I don’t think the author has thought through the underlying problems, and so their suggested approach seems little more than an attempt to sugar coat a lack of communicational awareness.

 On machine readability